jasonsbarr/introduction-to-python/README.md

 ## Final project

-*Not part of either the MIT or Berkeley courses &ndash; I just thought a project would be a good way to provide a capstone experience for the course*
+*Not part of either the MIT or Berkeley courses &ndash; I just thought a project would be a good way to provide a capstone experience for the course.
+After all, the point of programming is to **build things**, not just to do exercises and quizzes/exams.*

 Build a major, data-driven application with a web-based REST API and interactive GUI.
 GUI can be web-based or a desktop/mobile app (bonus points for both).
 Research and use good architectural practices and information security practices.
 The GUI should display and allow user interaction with the processed data set and its visualizations.